PROTO-POLYNESIAN ETYMOLOGIES

 through PROTO OCEANIC *paRu, Hibiscus tiliaceus;

-and PROTO OCEANIC *vaRu, Hibiscus tiliaceus; combined with
+and PROTO EASTERN OCEANIC *vaRu, Hibiscus tiliaceus; combined with

 PROTO POLYNESIAN *sele, "snare, tie up".